westonganger/rearmed-js/README.md

 ## Generic

-These methods are available on all types
+These methods are available on all types that inherit from Object which is almost everything.

 ```javascript
 var cb = function(){ };